Timi-T/producktiv/backend/README.md

 ```
 curl 0.0.0.0:5001/api/login -XPOST -H "Authorization: Basic c2Ftc29sNDBAZ21haWwuY29tOmhlbGxvd29ybGQ="; echo ""
 ```
-- Returns: The users information with the password that is hashed, and the other information like videos and you'll get a token that you will use as cookie.
+- Returns: The users information with the password that is hashed, and the other information like videos and you'll get a token that you will use as cookie with status code 200.
 ```
 {
   "user":